GArdennes/google-globe-trends/readme.md

 - **Amend data query**: Fetch data on country statistics and SDG performance.
 - **Learning to use the tree map visual**: Complete the tutorials on implementing the chartjs package for tree map charts.
 - **Visualise for each country the tree map**: The profile of each country should be illustrated with SDG chart.
+- **Countries with no data indicator**: The marker color for a country with no data should be different.
 -**Responsive display**: Ensuring the chart supports both desktop and mobile views.
 - **Update the content**: Update the page text content.